savonet/book/video.md

 ```

 Remember that processing video data in real time is very costly.
 Reducing the
-resolution to 960×540 or even 640×360 will degrade the quality of images, but
+resolution to 854×480 (called 480p) or even 640×360 (called 360p) will degrade
-can greatly improve the CPU consumption, in particular if your server is getting
+the quality of images, but can greatly improve the CPU consumption, in
-a bit old: a low resolution video is better than a laggy or jumpy one...
+particular if your server is getting a bit old: a low resolution video is better
+than a laggy or jumpy one...

 For convenience the functions `video.frame.width`, `video.frame.height` and
 `video.frame.rate` are also defined and return the corresponding configuration